Mystic Canyon Stable

 2. How much are classes?

-GROUP TRAIL LESSONS (ages 7 to adult), max 6 riders
+GROUP LESSONS (ages 7 to adult), max 6 riders

 Once we have booked via email, then prepay for the first ride and email us your completed registration form.

-If Rider likes it and wants to continue, then we will find a good time that works for weekly or every other week, prepaying ahead for the month to save the Rider's mount during that lesson time slot.
+If Rider likes it and wants to continue, then we will find a good day/time that works weekly, prepay ahead for the month to save the Rider's mount during that lesson time slot.
+A minimum 3 month commitment is required and needed to thoroughly evaluate our program, giving the Rider the chance to make some measurable progress.

 With our classes full and impacted, we do have wait lists.